 - A MagicBand, linked in your MDX profile (or you can use an existing RFID-enabled Annual Pass or MYW ticket already linked as above)

-- A Smartphone or other Wi-Fi or mobile data connected device, if you want to make FastPass+ selection changes to your initial three selections or additional selections without using a kiosk.
+- A Smartphone or other Wi-Fi or mobile data connected device with the My Disney Experience application, if you want to make FastPass+ selection changes to your initial three selections or additional selections without using a kiosk within the parks.

 Do I need a MagicBand?